kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 document.getElementsByTagName('body')[0].removeChild(testCSS);
 {% endprism %}

-Our test is done so we don't need our `testCSS` div on our page anymore.
-So let's remove it.
+Our test is done so we don't need `testCSS` div on our page anymore...let's remove it.

 {% prism javascript %}
 if (isCSSDisabled === false) {